-Studies Commissioned by the West Virginia Food & Farm Coalition
+Studies Released by the West Virginia Food & Farm Coalition

 The report includes a Local Food Resource Directory of local food aggregators, community kitchens, food processing co-packers, slaughterhouses and meat processing facilities, as well as regional food distributors interested in buying local food.